 Technologists must possess knowledge, skill, and mature judgment to operate complex equipment safely and efficiently.
 They produce quality images using multiple sources of radiation and they deliver quality patient care during diagnosis and treatment procedures.

-Pursuing this degree as an undergraduate at Iowa allows you to complete the mandatory competencies and courses that allow you to take the national board exams required to practice professionally.
+Pursuing this degree as an undergraduate at Iowa allows you to complete the mandatory competencies and courses that allow you to apply to take the national board exams required to practice professionally.

 Why Study at Iowa?